Discover the Calakmul Ruins – Hidden in the Jungle

 Hormiguero Ruins — While the road to these ruins is rather bumpy, there is no entry fee.
 The Hormiguero ruins are the place to visit if you want to see a very detailed depiction of the Earth Monster.

-Planning a trip?
+Are you planning a trip?

-Check out these useful websites and resources I use to plan my own adventures.
+Check out these useful websites and resources I use to plan my adventures around the world.

 Roundup: Ruins of Calakmul